 - What are the benefits of moving 5th grade to Hammarskjold?

-5th grade could be re-envisioned as the beginning of an upper elementary experience but with opportunities to create course electives that could enlighten the academic interest of students.
+5th grade will be re-envisioned as the beginning of an upper elementary experience but with opportunities to create course electives that will enlighten the academic interest of students.
 Research shows that clustering students around similar developmental milestones may result in higher student achievement and satisfaction outcomes.

-5th grade would begin the transition from self-contained classrooms into House Model settings at Hammarskjold along with their 6th-grade peers.
-By beginning the transition to upper elementary and still treating students as upper elementary, the abrupt 5th to 6th-grade transition in our current structure can be minimized.
+5th grade will begin the transition from self-contained classrooms into House Model settings at Hammarskjold along with their 6th-grade peers.
+By beginning the transition to upper elementary and still treating students as upper elementary, the abrupt 5th to 6th-grade transition in our current structure will be minimized.